mickmuzac/mckmc.com/docs/primary/wkndmvp.md

 I am known as [/u/impressflow][impressflow] on Reddit.

 Note: the live site is currently sitting behind HTTP Basic Auth.
-Use the credentials: 'planners:We are the best planners ever!' to log in.
+Use the credentials 'planners:We are the best planners ever!' to log in.

 ![WkndMVP Screenshot][screenshot]